roge-rm/eightbuttonMIDIfootswitch/README.md

 # eightbuttonMIDIfootswitch
-An eight button USB/5 pin MIDI footswitch
+An eight button USB/5 pin MIDI footswitch.
+Check it out on Thingiverse here: https://www.thingiverse.com/thing:3840065

 I built this to go along with my Synthstrom Deluge as a way to manage the new looping functionality in the (pending) 3.0 firmware.